Lava Beds National Monument: Lava fields

 Gillem Bluff, a fault scarp, was created as the region stretched and a block of earth dropped down along this fault (see Basin and Range Province).
 The tuff layer on top of Gillem Bluff is 2,000,000 years old, indicating the rock layers beneath are even older.
 The oldest lava flow from the Medicine Lake Volcano within the monument is the Basalt of Hovey Point, near Captain Jack's Stronghold, which is 450,000 years old.
 Petroglyph Point was created about 275,000 years ago when cinders erupted through the shallow water of Tule Lake; violent explosions of ash and steam formed layers upon layers of tuff.

 The caldera is thought to have formed by subsidence, during which basalt and andesite were erupted up on the slopes.

 Lava tubes

 Lava flows dated to about 30,000–40,000 years ago formed most of the lava tubes in the monument.
 As the hot basaltic lava flowed downhill, the top cooled and crusted over, insulating the rest of the lava and forming lava tubes.
 Lavacicles on the ceiling of a lava tube were produced as the level of lava in the tube retreated and the viscous lava on the ceiling dripped as it cooled.

 Dripstone was created when lava splashed on the inside walls of the tubes.
 The leaching of minerals from pumice gravel, soils, and overlying rock provides for deposition of secondary speleothems in lava tubes.

 Lava Beds National Monument has the largest concentration of lava tubes in North America.
 One has electrical lighting; the others are illuminated by ceiling collapse portals or require flashlights, available on loan.

+Notable examples in the park include Catacombs Cave, Merrill Cave, Mushpot Cave, and Valentine Cave.